-Through our travels to the start, I continued to gain knowledge from the Abbs, Chris and a few others.
-I finally connected with both gentlemen from Oregon and made a pact that we all must finish this race within the 10 day time limit.
-I also had the pleasure of meeting my new friend, Ray.
-Ray is an ultra legend and math whizz.
-Admittedly I was wondering who this guy was and why was he predicting my race finishing time?!
-Once I learned more about Ray it all started making sense.
-Again, while I felt right at home, I also felt like an imposter.
-I was in the company of giants.
+Through our travels to the start, I continued to gain.
+We started experiencing all of the fun we had so knowledge from the Abbs, Chris and a few others. childishly anticipated.
+Ben's shorts failed him imme-I finally connected with both gentlemen from Ore- diately.
+Blisters and chafing reared their ugly heads. gon and made a pact that we all must finish this Sleep deprivation hit hard.
+We abruptly drowned race within the 10 day time limit.
+I also had the plea- our ailments in Desitin as this seemed to be the fasure of meeting my new friend, Ray.
+Ray is an ultra vorite fix - all on the course.
+But the oddest sensation legend and math whizz.
+Admittedly I was wonder- was how the smell of food the first morning absoing who this guy was and why was he predicting my lutely made our stomachs roll.
+Our bodies needrace finishing time?!
+Once I learned more about Ray ed calories more than ever, but our guts rebelled. it all started making sense.
+Again, while I felt right at Thankfully, this was a fleeting feeling.
+Upon a little home, I also felt like an imposter.
+I was in the com- café we stumbled hungrier than a high school footpany of giants.
 Literal legends.
-Who the heck let me in this race?
-I mean, here I was just hoping to finish but also on the same Whatsapp chat as Bob Hearn, who was freaking out about shoes and his next ice supply.
-So nice to see that we all freak out about the same things, while simultaneously wondering why really fast people even stress?
+Who the heck let me ball team.
+We draped our extra set of wet clothes in this race?
+I mean, here I was just hoping to finish and underwear on the chairs out front for the world er was taking a short break, I noticed some gentlehe couldn't?
+Only he could decide that.

+but also on the same Whatsapp chat as Bob Hearn, to see (and to signal other runners perhaps) and who was freaking out about shoes and his next ice made ourselves comfortable inside.
+I honestly can't supply.
+So nice to see that we all freak out about remember much other than it was the best breakthe same things, while simultaneously wondering fast of our entire lives, or at least we thought so at why really fast people even stress?